djccarew/app-modernization-microservices-lab/README.md

 ```
    kubectl get svc
 ```
-...The output should show services for Mongo, MariaDB and your DNS proxy to Kafka
+8. Verify that the output shows services for Mongo, MariaDB and your DNS proxy to Kafka
 ```
 NAME                                 TYPE           CLUSTER-IP      EXTERNAL-IP                                               PORT(S)     AGE
 stocktrader-db-mariadb               ClusterIP      172.21.251.2    <none>                                                    3306/TCP    21m